Skin & Hair Last updated on 2021-02-26 20:52:09

 - Avoid scratching.

-- Use fragrance-free detergents, cleansers, makeup, and other skin care products.
+- Use fragrance-free detergents, cleansers, makeup, and other skincare products.

 - Wear gloves and protective clothing whenever you handle chemicals.